adobe/helix-run-query/README.md

 Deploying Helix Run Query requires the `wsk` command line client, authenticated to a namespace of your choice.
 For Project Helix, we use the `helix` namespace.

-All commits to master that pass the testing will be deployed automatically.
+All commits to main that pass the testing will be deployed automatically.
 All commits to branches that will pass the testing will get commited as `/helix-services/run-query@ci<num>` and tagged with the CI build number.